Build Skills for Echo Show and Echo Spot

 Screen display interactions.
 If the custom skill uses display templates, and the correct interaction triggers a display template, then the corresponding text and images are displayed on the screen.

 Screen touch interactions.
 When a customer touches an item on screen that has been encoded with a select intent, that will trigger a specific action that has been programmed in the skill, such as displaying a recipe that corresponds to the selected item.

 Audio, Display, and Video Capability for Devices With Alexa

 Devices with Alexa support the

 AudioPlayer interface to play audio files.
-Long-form audio is not currently supported for Echo Show.
+Long-form audio is not currently supported for Echo Show or Echo Spot.